zemogle/zemogle.github.io/content/pages/cv.md

 ## Contributed Conference Talks
+- 2024 Aug - IAU General Assembly XXXII - "Exoplanets in education: rise of the robotic telescopes"
+- 2022 AstroEdu Conference - "Creating equitable, sustainable, and innovative educational projects using robotic telescopes"
+- 2022 - Communicating Astronomy to the Public conference - "Ada’s Adventures in Science: using comic books to educate and empower"
 - 2020 Sept - The Future of Meetings - "Robotic telescopes don't have eyepieces"
 - 2016 Jun - National Astronomy Meeting - "There is no such thing as a stupid question"
 - 2016 April - TEMI conference - "Big Questions in Science"